EGI-Federation/documentation/content/en/users/cloud-compute/ec3/cli/_index.md

 ---
-title: "Introduction"
+title: "EC3 CLI"
 type: docs
-weight: 10
+weight: 20
 description: >
-  Getting started with Elastic Cloud Compute Cluster on EGI Cloud
+  Getting started with Elastic Cloud Compute Cluster on EGI Cloud with the Command Line Interface
 ---

 You can find here documentation on how to deploy a sample SLURM cluster, which